Most founders have one dimension holding everything else back. The SPRINT finds it and names it — so you know exactly what to fix first.

 "Every deal feels different.
 We can't tell what makes a good prospect until we're already three calls in."

+Is your credibility transferable, or does it live entirely in your head and your relationships?
 In founder-led sales, the founder is the trust mechanism.
-That's a feature early — buyers buy because they believe in you.
+That's a feature early, since buyers buy because they believe in you.
 It becomes a liability the moment you need to scale it, hand it off, or explain why it works.
-Trust measures whether your credibility is transferable, or whether it lives entirely in your head and your relationships.

 "I can close deals.
 My first AE can't.
 I don't know what I'm doing differently."